Overview

 Where are nurse led clinics held?

-Our nurse-led clinics are held at three venues across the borough.
+Our nurse-led clinics are held at four venues across the borough.

 Telephone or face-to-face appointments are offered.

-Patients are able to select the best location to suit them at either Beckenham Beacon, Biggin Hill, Mottingham or Willows Clinic.
+Patients are able to select the best location to suit them at either Beckenham Beacon, Biggin Hill Clinic, Mottingham Clinic or St Paul's Cray Clinic.

 What do I need to bring?